-For ecommerce, personalized recommendations are a great way to cross sell or upsell customers.
+For eCommerce, personalized recommendations are a great way to cross-sell or upsell customers.
 Never stop offering more products to your clients.

-Not only that, in the order confirmation email, you can also promote them with other products.
+Not only that, but in the order confirmation email, you can also promote them with other products.
 This is a very good chance for you to offer them more as they just purchased from you.
 While waiting for their purchase to reach them, you can get them to buy other products.
 There is no harm to offer that as it doesn’t cost you anything to offer that.

 5. Trust Badges